catatsuy/kekkai/README.md

 ### Q: Verification takes too long

-A: For large file sets, consider using `--exclude` options to skip unnecessary directories (node_modules, vendor, etc.).
+A: For large file sets, use `--exclude` options to skip server-generated directories like logs, cache, and temporary files.
+Note that application dependencies (vendor, node_modules) should still be verified as they are part of the deployed application.